 Having trouble deciding on a week at the spa or a language immersion vacation?
-Your dilemma is over.
-Bagno di Romagna is famous for its natural hot springs, and if you bet that the school hadn’t designed a course around going to the spa, you’d be wrong.
+No worries: Bagno di Romagna is famous for its natural hot springs—in fact, the school actually designed a course around going to the spa!

-To add to the luxury, Scuola Palazzo Malvisi also features courses based on the famous truffle mushroom of Northern Italy, wine, cooking and hiking.
-Just because they offer some delectable courses doesn’t mean they skimp on the quality of the lessons.
+To add to its luxurious feel, Scuola Palazzo Malvisi also features courses based on the famous truffle mushroom of Northern Italy, wine, cooking and hiking.
+But just because they offer some delectable courses doesn’t mean they skimp on the quality of the lessons.
 Scuola Palazzo Malvisi boasts one of the more intense courses on this list, with 26 immersive lessons per week.

 What’s unique about Scuola Palazzo Malvisi: The students.
-Most students who attend this school aren’t from English-speaking countries, which means you’ll be pressed to use Italian as the common tongue in and out of the classroom.
+Most students who attend this school aren’t from English-speaking countries, which means you’ll have to use Italian in and out of the classroom.

 The Piccola Università Italiana can be found in a stately, 18th-century building in the center of town, and from its balconies and grandiose windows you’ll be able to feel the sea air and hear the bustling streets below.
 Courses are very sea-centric and some focus specifically on sailing, windsurfing and scuba diving.
 You’re also sure to taste some fantastic seafood.